RechieKho/wrechie/docs/index.md

 - C library loader (`Lib.load("m")`)

-## Running wren on wrench
+## Running wren on wrechie
-To run a wren script, call `path/to/wrench path/to/script.wren` in your terminal to run `script.wren`.
+To run a wren script, call `path/to/wrechie path/to/script.wren` in your terminal to run `script.wren`.

 [wren]: https://wren.io/